mnspeer/membrane-permeability-predictions/README.md

 Download our code from Gituhub

+The code requires Python 3 - you may need the *python3* command to execute this.

-Pandas and sklearn are dependencies for this code.
-These can be installed in several different ways - one option is using pip.
+Pandas and sklearn are dependencies of this code.
+These can be installed in several ways - one option is using pip.

 ~~~
 python3 -m pip install pandas